petersolopov/transpilation-free-starter-kit/README.md

 ## Restrictions

 - Dependencies should be ES modules
-- Type checking in tagged templates (WIP)
+- Type checking in tagged templates (work in progress)
+- Trailing slashes in import maps not properly support when building app (work in progress)

 ## Building App